lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/JavaScript/javascript_object_oriented_programming.md

 <br>
 <br>

-We have already declared our constructor function and added methods to its prototype.
+We have already declared our constructor function and added methods to its prototype:

-We start with the following situation for the constructor function object Person:

 <br>